a11smiles/WellArchitected-OpenHack/docs/deployment.md

 # Deployment Guide
 This deployment guide will assist you in deploying the required resources and artifacts for the Microsoft Azure Well-Architected OpenHack.

+> Total deployment time may take **15-20 minutes** for provisioning Azure resources.

 ## Prerequisites
 * Azure DevOps Organization/Tenant (the script will create the necessary projects and upload the artifacts)
 * Azure subscription